No, no, no! I simply won’t hear any of it; you are NEVER not too old to begin bodybuilding.

 Bodybuilding is no joke.
 It’s a serious business that takes dedication, persistence, smarts, and above all else – a guideline for safe training.

 You are not 20 anymore.
 And that’s not to be disrespectful to you in any way; it’s simply a fact which has to be faced.
 So, don’t expect to be able to win Mr. Olympia, and, don’t expect to be able to compete with people many years your junior in the strength and physique stakes.
-Remember: you are doing this for yourself, your own physical wellbeing; it’s not an ego contest.
-(Leave that, and the injuries that result from such trivial endeavours for the young hot heads.)
+Remember: you are doing this for yourself, your own physical well being; it’s not an ego contest.
+(Leave that, and the injuries that result from such trivial endeavors for the young hot heads.)

 Beyond that, bodybuilding as a senior is absolutely no different to doing it at any other age.
 You train, carefully and safely, using progressive amounts of weight (or endurance) over time, you increase your calorie intake to allow your muscles to grow, and, you rest.

 Not that I’m assuming you to be a wreck of a human because you are a senior, hell, you may even be in good shape already.
 But, I will say, there are no excuses.
 If you have no legs, you can still work on your upper body.
 If you have no upper body, you can work on your legs… (Ok, that was a joke… but you get the picture, right?)

 It’s just about doing what you can, and pushing yourself – but once again, only push yourself to what you feel you can do.
 Don’t expect or strive for huge increases instantly, you should take it easy and light, become acclimatized to it like anybody else, and aim for slow but steady improvements in strength.